Ponderosa/dancing_duck/STYLE.md

-## Format on Save
+## File Format
+- Use format on save.
-- The .clang-format file found in this directory will be used
+- The .clang-format file found in this directory will be used.
 - It uses the Google style with longer line limits and some macro readability improvements.
 - This file is not set in stone, please feel free to suggest updates.
+- Do not let a file length exceed 1000 lines.
+Consider refactor at 500 lines.

 ## Parenthesis
 - Use them everywhere.
 Assume the other person reading the code doesn't know operator precedence.